CCW Berlin 2018 – The challenges, conversations, and the fun

 Eager to make the most out of this year’s CCW, we (Berlin and Chennai teams) came together to put our best foot forward.

-We spent our Sunday before the event, setting up the booth, focussing on getting the small things right.
+We spent our Sunday before the event, setting up the booth, focus on getting the small things right.
 For example, we wanted to serve food to our visitors throughout the day and the marketing team took the onus of that task.
 We wanted our booth visitors to enjoy their day at the CCW Berlin 2018 as well as enjoy a good conversation with us.

 Amongst the many things that were planned from our end for the four days, the wall of WOW moments, the live product walkthrough and discussions on the what and how of proactive customer support were our show stoppers.